joshiayush/inb/docs/inb/linkedin/linkedin.md

 - **Method \_\_get_email_box()**

-  > This private method when called returns the email field element from the form that is in the LinkedIn login page.

   ```python
   def __get_email_box(self: LinkedIn) -> webdriver.Chrome:
   ```

+  > This private method when called returns the email field element from the form that is in the LinkedIn login page. <br><br>
   > This private method is internally used by the `__enter_email()` method to send user email to the form.

 - **Method \_\_enter_email()**

-  > This private method interacts with the email field that is in the LinkedIn login page.

   ```python
   def __enter_email(